(formerly known as Lamprolepis chrysochroa)

 The caterpillars have been found feeding communally on

 The adult moths of this species have rusty brown forewings each with a paler or darker band along the margin, and a dark diagonal line.
 The hindwings are plain brown.
-The wingspan is up to 4 cms.
+The wingspan is about 2.5 cms.

 The species occurs in: